Employment on the Horizon – Summer Jobs for Youth with Blindness and Visual Impairments

 - Become an expertise center for youngsters with visual impairments and for professionals in the field.

-This unique program that Ofek Liyladenu has been running since 2002, with a comprehensive approach to training the teens, developing strong connections in the business sector that allows placement of visually impaired teens in workplaces around the country as well as offer guidance and support to supervisors and coworkers involved with each employed teen.
+This unique program that Ofek Liyladenu has been running since 2002, with a comprehensive approach to all aspects of the program: to training the teens, developing strong connections in the business sector that allows placement of visually impaired teens in workplaces around the country as well as offer guidance and support to supervisors and coworkers involved with each employed teen.

 “The work placement helped me understand, that yes, I am able and can work in regular job and it doesn’t matter if I’m visually impaired or have other problem.
 I can still work like everyone else, this is a challenge which I can overcome.”
 Gal, 16 year-old.